bevyengine/bevy_editor_prototypes/design-book/src/design-constraints.md

   - Dogfooding and improving `bevy_ui` is a major goal.
 If something sucks, fix it upstream!
 - No scripting languages.
   - This targets a very niche audience: Rust is safer and easier to write than C++ and pure artists won't write Lua either.
 Prefer GUI controls, and then defer to node-based logic for highly complex art/design workflows.
+- The Bevy Editor is not a plugin for a third-party editor like Blender or LDTK.
+While tools like [Blenvy](https://github.com/kaosat-dev/Blenvy) can be very productive for a team making a specific game, they're not a replacement for the Bevy Editor.
+  - Each of these tools focuses on a single style of game: primarily 2D vs 3D.
+  - Being able to see your scene *as it appears in the game* is a vital requirement for effective scene creation: third party tools will not have the appropriate level of integration and come with their own subtly different rendering engines.
+  - These tools have their own specialized learning curve, and a huge quantity of unrelated functionality.
+This comes at a cost in terms of performance, learning curves and usability.
+  - The editor components (cameras, transform gizmos, UI elements, inspector and more) are incredibly valuable for the Bevy ecosystem as a whole and will be reused in other tooling and Bevy projects.
+  - While some functionality (primarily level editing) is shared, much of the more specialized functionality (the system graph visualizer and system stepping for example) is Bevy specific and requires tight integration.
+  - Coupling Bevy's development to an external tool makes project management and the developer learning curve much more painful, and introduces a large amount of external risk as the projects we depend on can make serious breaking changes or go defunct without warning.

 ## Open questions